 Under the Proposed Action, noise from construction activities will occur but will be temporary and will cease upon project completion.
-Noise-sensitive receptors (residences to the east and west) will experience an increase in noise during the construction period.
+Noise-sensitive receptors (residences approximately 750 feet. to the northeast and approximately 885 feet. to the southwest) will experience an increase in noise during the construction period.
 However, the overall construction impact is expected to be less than significant because construction activities will be limited in duration and frequency during daytime hours Monday through Friday.
-Furthermore, there will be no pile driving or blasting and minimal grading.
+Furthermore, there will be no pile driving or blasting, and minimal grading.
 Operational noise generated by the Proposed Project's BESS system will be reduced by its containment within modular battery storage cabinets in the parking lot to comply with San Diego County General Plan acceptable exterior noise exposure levels for commercial/office land uses.